Am0stafa/Lenstra-s-Elliptic-Curve-Factorization/README.md

 This code implements Lenstra's elliptic curve factorization algorithm in Python.
 The algorithm attempts to find a non-trivial factor of a given composite number.
 If it is unable to find a factor within a set number of iterations, the script falls back to using the factorint function from sympy's ntheory module.
 The combination of Lenstra's algorithm and the sympy fallback provides a robust factorization tool.

-A detailed explanation of the algorithm can be found [here](https://en.wikipedia.org/wiki/Lenstra_elliptic-curve_factorization). also see [this](https://www.youtube.com/watch?v=V0rDc0V1g5c) video for a good explanation of the algorithm.
+A detailed explanation of the algorithm can be found [here](https://en.wikipedia.org/wiki/Lenstra_elliptic-curve_factorization). also, see [this](https://www.youtube.com/watch?v=V0rDc0V1g5c) video for a good explanation of the algorithm.

 ## Algorithm Explanation